 The County is committed to keeping its debt level low despite rising needs for capital projects.
 Prince George's County debt level remains well below its self-imposed and statutory limits.
 Article 25A of the Annotated Code of Maryland states that the aggregate amount of indebtedness outstanding at the time of issuance shall not exceed 6% of the County's assessable base of real property plus 15% of the County's assessable base of personal property.
 In recent years, the County has successfully kept its net direct debt to assessable value ratio below 2%.
 The ratio was 1.3% in FY 2015 based on full market value.
-Based on the State law, the County's debt limit at the end of FY 2016 was \$5.3 billion.
-The County's outstanding debt was \$968.8 million, leaving a legal debt margin of \$4.3 billion.
+Based on the State law, the County's debt limit at the end of FY 2017 was \$5.7 billion.
+The County's outstanding debt was \$898.0 million, leaving a legal debt margin of \$4.8 billion.

 While the current debt level is well below the statutory ceiling, the County adopts a more restrictive internal policy that requires that the ratio of debt service to County source revenues not exceed 8%.
 The ratio was 5.6% in FY 2012 and dropped to 4.1% in FY 2013 primarily due to one-time savings from using bond premiums.
-The scheduled use of bond premiums will continue to help mitigate the overall growth of debt service costs and keep the debt service to County source revenue ratio at 5.1% in FY 2015 and 5.3% in FY 2016.
-However, debt level needs to be monitored closely in coming years as debt service payments are projected to pick up in the foreseeable future due to anticipated new debt to fund CIP projects and the expiration of one-time resources in out years.
+The scheduled use of bond premiums will continue to help mitigate the overall growth of debt services and keep the debt service to County source revenue ratio at 5.8% in FY 2014 and 5.1% in FY 2015.
+However, debt level needs to be monitored closely in coming years as debt service payments are projected to pick up in foreseeable future due to anticipated new debt to fund CIP projects and the expiration of one-time resources in out years.
 The County also follows a strategy of retiring debt rapidly to mitigate debt obligations in future years and refinancing existing debt where applicable to generate savings.
-The anticipated bond sales in FY 2017 and FY 2018 will be conducted in accordance with the County's debt policies.
+The anticipated bond sales in FY 2018 and FY 2019 will be conducted in accordance with the County's debt policies.

 In addition, the County has been utilizing alternative resources other than general obligation bond revenue to fund capital projects.
-It plans to continue to include school surcharge, telecommunications tax and PAYGO capital revenues in its future CIP programs.
+It plans to continue to include school surcharge, telecommunication tax and PAYGO capital revenues in its future CIP programs.
 Budgeting PAYGO funds annually helps lower long-term debt burdens and allows the County to follow best practices recommended by bond rating agencies.
-FY 2016 budget included \$1.4 The FY 2017 million in PAYGO funds. approved budget included \$8.9 million in PAYGO funds for the Redevelopment Authority (\$3.65 million), upgrades for MD 210 (\$3.0 million) and for certain Board of Education CIP projects (\$2.25 million).
-The FY 2018 approved budget includes \$6.5 PAYGO funds the million in for Redevelopment Authority (\$2.0 million), MD 210 (\$2.8 million), Board of Education projects (\$769,600) funded by video lottery funds and DPWT projects terminal (\$930,000).
+FY 2016 budget included \$1.4 million in PAYGO funds.
+The FY 2017 approved budget included \$8.9 million in PAYGO funds for the Redevelopment Authority (\$3.65 million), upgrades for MD 210 (\$3.0 million) and for certain Board of Education CIP projects (\$2.25 million).
+The FY 2018 approved budget included \$6.5 PAYGO funds in for Redevelopment Authority (\$2.0 million), MD 210 (\$2.8 million), Board of Education projects (\$769,600) and DPW&T projects (\$930,000).
+The FY 2019 approved budget includes \$32.0 million in PAYGO funds for the transfer to the Purple Line (\$20.0 million), Redevelopment Authority (\$6.5 million), Maryland 210 Improvements (\$2.7 million), Board of Education projects (\$1.8 million) and the United States Citizenship and Immigration Services (USCIS) project at Branch Avenue Metro Station (\$1.1 million).